PeterPerhac/cheat-sheets/study-notes/haskell.md

  - :? help
  - :! execute command your shell (outside of GHCi)
     - use it to clear the screen for example, like so `:! clear`
+ - :{ to go into multi line entry mode
+ - :} to exit multi line entry mode and let GHCi parse user input

 ## Types and type classes